 Up until 2010, fresh cell therapy preparations could be qualified in some circumstances as so-called Formula magistralis (i.e. in accordance with a doctor’s specific prescription), which meant that they were exempt from the therapeutic products legislation-mandated authorisation.
 Since the revision of the Therapeutic Products Act of 1 October 2010, these types of preparations, as a rule, are subject to mandatory authorisation.
 Neither the FOPH nor Swissmedic has ever issued an authorisation or approval in connection with fresh cell therapy.
 As a result of evidence hinting at an increase in such offerings, the FOPH and Swissmedic, along with the cantons, decided to get some clarity regarding the extent of the offerings, to curb the use of any inadmissible therapeutic products and to inform the providers of the legal framework conditions for these types of treatments.

 During the summer of 2014, a total of 37 facilities potentially offering fresh cell or similar therapies were identified.
 The providers were subsequently invited to describe their offerings in detail.
 Additional information was requested or inspections were carried out where necessary.
 Fortunately, the investigation revealed that none of the facilities prepared, imported or injected their patients with preparations in the original meaning of fresh cell therapy (i.e. from living animal cells or tissues).
 In four cases, Swissmedic issued a ruling against the manufacturers and providers of unauthorised animal tissue preparations.
 Three of the rulings were challenged in the Federal Administrative Court (FAC).
 The FAC held one of the appeals inadmissible as deadlines were not respected, and dismissed the two others.
-One of these was referred to the Federal Supreme Court and is still pending (as at the end of 2018).
+One of these was referred to the Federal Supreme Court (as at the end of 2018).

 Fourteen websites were found objectionable due to deceptive claims.
 Overall, the campaign succeeded in raising awareness of the current legal framework conditions within the industry and certain specialist societies.